ilkay87/EAD2019/README.md

 # EAD2019

-Final Model submiited to EAD 2019 Challenge
+This repository contains the Final Retina-net Model submitted to Endoscopic Artafact Detection Challenge